 Registering is the first step for a man who might be the unmarried father to seize the opportunity to assert his rights to a child that he may have fathered.
 A presumptive father may register before or after the birth of the child.

-Persons register if they do not meet the following criteria: their name is recorded on the birth certificate, has a sworn statement identifying themselves as the father, openly living with mother and who is holding him out to be the father, or is adjudicated by the court (paying child support).
+Registration on the Responsible Fatherhood registry is not necessary under the following conditions: their name is recorded on the birth certificate, has a sworn statement identifying themselves as the father, openly living with mother who is indicating him to be the father, or is adjudicated by the court (paying child support).
 Persons who have been found mentally incapable of giving consent are not eligible for the registry.
-Even fathers who aren’t sure of their paternity are encouraged to register with the Responsible Father Registry.
+Fathers who aren’t sure of their paternity are encouraged to register with the Responsible Father Registry.

 A registration is not valid if it is filed after a complaint for termination of parental rights or adoption is filed in court.

-WORD: Presumptive/Presumed fathers (If a father who meets the criteria above has questions and want to know about their legal rights should contact their attorney for advice.
+Presumptive/Presumed fathers: If you have questions and want to know about your legal rights you should contact your attorney for advice.

 Ready to register with the Responsible Father Registry?